Cathouse: The Series

-In December 2010 a special titled "Cat Call" aired and in February 2011 another special aired titled "Welcome Aboard," it featured a visit from Heidi Fleiss.
-Both of these episodes include the introduction of a new group of women, including Hof's newest girlfriend, Cami Parker, while continuing to feature Brooke Taylor, Bunny Love and Air Force Amy.
-In December 2011 a new special aired titled "Frisky Business".
+In December 2010, a special titled "Cat Call" aired and in February 2011, another special aired titled "Welcome Aboard" featuring a visit from Heidi Fleiss.
+Both of these episodes include the introduction of a new group of women, including Hof's newest girlfriend, Cami Parker, while continuing to feature Brooke Taylor, Bunny Love, and Air Force Amy.
+In December 2011, a new special aired titled "Frisky Business".

 The original "Cathouse" special was released to DVD in North America in 2005.
 The first two seasons, plus Cathouse: The Musical were released in a 4-disc set in September 2008.
 A second DVD set was released in December 2010, including "Come to the Party," the third season of three episodes, "Sex, Guys and Videotape" and the "Best of Cathouse."